MicrosoftDocs/win32/desktop-src/tablet/considerations-when-using-the-stylusinput-apis.md

 ---
-Description: 'The StylusInput API enables you to interact with the tablet pen''s data stream.
-The following sections describe various scenarios to consider when designing and implementing your plug-in or application.' ms.assetid: 'e70982ee-4c1f-41e8-915f-aa896713db9e'
+Description: The StylusInput API enables you to interact with the tablet pens data stream.
+The following sections describe various scenarios to consider when designing and implementing your plug-in or application. ms.assetid: e70982ee-4c1f-41e8-915f-aa896713db9e
-title: Considerations when Using the StylusInput API
+title: Considerations when Using the StylusInput API ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Considerations when Using the StylusInput API